 Portsmouth’s D-Day Museum is Britain’s only museum dedicated solely to covering all aspects of the D-Day landings in Normandy, France, on 6 June 1944.
 D-Day was a turning point in the Second World War, and a moment when the course of world events depended on the Allied troops taking part.
 Find out more about what you can see in the museum's displays, including the Overlord Embroidery.
 Discover more about D-Day here - including the answer to the question "What does D-Day stand for?"

-Find out more about the latest research into D-Day and the Battle of Normandy
+Talks about history of D-Day and Battle of Normandy